gbouras13/plassembler/docs/quality_control.md

 The following example shows how Plassembler can be used for quality control (checking your long and short read sets come from the same isolate).

 We will assemble SAMN32360844, a _S. aureus_ ST22 isolate long read set with a SAMN32360859 short read set, a distinct _S. aureus_ ST22 isolate.
-These samples are extremely closely related, being part of the same sequence type.
+These samples are extremely closely related, being part of the same sequence type (see this [paper](https://doi.org/10.1128/JCM.38.3.1008-1015.2000) for more information on sequence typing).
 We will also assemble the SAMN32360844 long read set with the SAMN32360837 short read set, a more distantly related ST30 isolate.
 These samples are taken from Houtak et al (2023) _The Intra-Host Evolutionary Landscape And Pathoadaptation Of Persistent Staphylococcus aureus In Chronic Rhinosinusitis_ available on bioRxiv [here](https://doi.org/10.1101/2023.03.28.534496) if you want more details.

 Firstly, I downloaded the fastqs from the SRA using the fantastic [fastq-ql](https://github.com/rpetit3/fastq-dl) program (after installation with mamba).